-Joint programmes "are understood as an integrated curriculum coordinated and offered jointly by different higher education institutions from EHEA countries and leading to double/multiple degrees or a joint degree".
+Joint programmes as defined within the European Approach 'are understood as an integrated curriculum coordinated and offered jointly by different higher education institutions from EHEA countries and leading to double/multiple degrees or a joint degree'.
 Such programmes may require external quality assurance prior to being accredited or validated by the relevant institution or regulatory agency/authority.
 The European Approach for the quality assurance of joint programmes was developed to ease external quality assurance of these programmes.

-Designed awarding bodies and/or providers with delegated authority may make a request to QQI to conduct the external quality assurance of a joint programme according to the European Approach, these procedures are being established by QQI to enable the agency to respond to such a request and implement the European Approach.
+Designated awarding bodies and/or providers with delegated authority may make a request to QQI to conduct the external quality assurance of a joint programme according to the European Approach, these procedures are being established to enable QQI to respond to such requests to implement the European Approach.

-1.2 Legislative Context
+1.2 LEGISLATIVE CONTEXT